bspeidel/css/README.md

 }`

 never nest ID selectors!

-## ID selectors
-While it is possible to select elements by ID in CSS, it should generally be considered an anti-pattern.
-ID selectors introduce an unnecessarily high level of specificity to your rule declarations, and they are not reusable.

-For more on this subject, read CSS Wizardry's article on dealing with specificity: https://csswizardry.com/2014/07/hacks-for-dealing-with-specificity/

 ## Editor preferences
 Set your editor to the following settings to avoid common code inconsistencies and dirty diffs: